emilhe/dash-extensions/README.md

 * The `snippets` module, which contains a collection of utility functions
 * The `javascript` module, which contains functionality to ease the interplay between Dash and JavaScript
 * The `enrich` module, which contains various enriched versions of Dash components
+* The `multipage` module, which contains utilities for multi page apps
 * A number of custom components, e.g. the `Download` component

 While the `snippets` module documentation will be limited to source code comments, the `enrich` module, the `javascript` module, and the custom components are documented below.